-As with any kitchen planning, its important to consider what works best for you and the space you have available.
-Whether you are looking to entertain, eat food or prepare meals, a kitchen island should look to compliment your kitchen both in terms of usability and space.
+As with any kitchen planning, it’s important to consider what works best for you and the space you have available.
+Whether you are looking to entertain, eat food or prepare meals, a kitchen island should look to complement your kitchen both in terms of usability and space.
 If you are planning to house any kitchen appliances in the island, such as a kitchen sink or dishwasher, then make sure this fits in with other core elements of your kitchen design, and be sure to consider “the kitchen work triangle”.
 With the Kitchen being one of the busiest areas in the home, serving a multitude of different functions and planning the placement of your kitchen island is crucial.

 GET IN TOUCH